 - Flaparaps drop-flap cloth diapers

 - Disposable Honest Company Diapers (for the night before a flight so we can pack clean cloth)

 Now that I am preparing to travel internationally with my daughter when she is a young toddler and still potty learning, I am thankful that I have done this once before.
 I am able to learn from the mistakes I made the first time around.
 I am hoping to rely on cloth as much as possible, so I am bringing more backups this time.

-My daughter will wear interlock wool over the training pants as a semi-waterproof layer.
-I have been using wool diaper covers with her since birth, so I am much more comfortable with them this time around.
-I'm planning to take along four woolies, which function both as covers for the training underwear and also as clothing.
+We are still planning to use interlock wool covers as a semi-waterproof layer, but they will be worn over Loveybums organic cotton velour fitted diapers.
+I have been using wool diaper covers with my daughter since birth, so I am much more comfortable with them this time around.
+I'm planning to take along four woolies, which function both as cloth diaper covers and also as clothing.
 My stash will probably include: one soaker, one skirtie, one pair of capris, and one pair of bubble shorts.
 I have already started putting together a wool care kit with solid bars of wool wash and lanolin, so I will be able to properly care for the wool while traveling.

-I will also be bringing along our set of Flaparaps cloth diapers to use at nighttime and on travel days.
+I will also bring along our set of Flaparaps cloth diapers to use at nighttime and on short outings.
 We have four shells (one is wool) and 18 absorbent pads.
 The nice thing about the Flaparap pads is that they are one single layer of cotton, similar to flat cloth diapers.
 Because of that, they will be easy to wash and fast to dry.
 If we need to we can hand wash them and hang them to dry.

 Backup we Used - Traveling with a Newborn